Hi Alex, I’d like to pick your brains, if I may?

 I was with my partner for 20 years, we split up 2 years ago.
 I haven’t dated or been with another guy since.
 Not because I want to meet another guy like my ex and haven’t found one yet, but I really don’t think I can trust someone after being betrayed.
 Is 2 years too soon after such a long relationship?
 He was my one and only partner – ever, we met in college when I was 19.

-I know good men who supported their partners through hard times — drug addiction, HIV diagnoses — only to be abandoned when they needed support.
+I know good men who supported their partners through hard times — drug addictions, HIV diagnoses — only to be abandoned when they needed support in return.
 There’s more than one way to betray someone.

 Many people will tell you two years is enough time, that someone better is waiting just around the corner, and that you never know when lightning will strike.
 But those of us who’ve been badly wounded by love will likely tell you the heartache process is slower than that.
 It is slow, and potentially very rewarding.
 To us, quick turnarounds and people who heal from a breakup after a couple months (or even a couple years) seem annoying.
 “Their relationship must not have been that substantial,” we tell ourselves.